umnie00/Banking-System-With-Transaction-Log/README.md

     Negative balances are prevented through validation
     Admin accounts can view all transactions but cannot modify them The system maintains complete transaction logs for auditing purposes

+Revision I've made:

+    The panel suggested explaining what data structure and algorithm were used in the project.
+    I added that the project uses an AVL Tree as its data structure, which is a self-balancing binary search tree that keeps transactions organized for faster searching.
+    The algorithm used is the AVL balancing algorithm, which automatically rotates the tree whenever new data is added or removed to keep it balanced.
+This helps the system perform searches, insertions, and deletions efficiently with a time complexity of O(log n) — much faster than the O(n) time of normal list searches.